Luca Marini

 Marini competed for Mooney VR46 Racing Team in the 2023 MotoGP World Championship, finishing the season in eighth position.
 He finished as runner-up in the 2020 Moto2 World Championship.
 He is the maternal half-brother of Valentino Rossi.
+Marini was the 2011 Italian MiniGP 80 Champion.

 Career

 Moto3 World Championship

 Marini made his début in the Moto3 World Championship at the 2013 San Marino and Rimini Riviera motorcycle Grand Prix as a wildcard, failing to finish the race.